Machine learning is a powerful and versatile tool that can help you improve existing experiences and create new ones that people love.

 As with critical app features, features that use sensitive data must prioritize accuracy and reliability.
 Regardless of the sensitivity of the data, all apps must protect user privacy at all times.

-proactive app feature provides results without people requesting it to do so.
+A proactive app feature provides results without people requesting it to do so.
 Proactive features can prompt new tasks and interactions by providing unexpected, sometimes serendipitous results.
 In contrast, a reactive app feature provides results when people ask for them or when they take certain actions.
 Reactive features typically help people as they perform their current task.
 For example:

 QuickType suggests words in reaction to what people type.